 As a responsible, future-focused real estate investor, we recognise ESG factors not only drive long-term investment returns but also contribute to the communities in which we operate.

 In our view, accounting for ESG risks and opportunities can lead to more informed investment decisions and better outcomes for society and the environment.
-We consider ESG factors in all our investment decisions, and via our active asset management, to maximise long term sustainable outcomes for our clients.
+We consider ESG factors in all our investment decisions and through our active asset management to maximise long-term sustainable outcomes for our clients.

 We undertake careful consideration of our ESG priorities under the framework of QIC’s Responsible Investment Policy, as well as our ESG Strategy and Minimum Standards, and Environmental Management System.

-Our ESG risk management processes take the precautionary principle into account, and our ESG investment objectives are the responsibility of all our employees and partners.
-Key performance indicators related to ESG are linked to remuneration and weighted to ensure transparency, outcomes and accountability.
+Our ESG risk management processes take the precautionary principle into account, and our ESG investment objectives are the responsibility of all our employees and partners, and key performance indicators related to ESG are linked to remuneration and weighted to ensure transparency, outcomes and accountability.

-The report is aligned to the Global Reporting Initiative’s (GRI) Sustainability Reporting Standards in accordance with their ‘Core’ option.
+The QICGRE ESG report is distributed annually, and is aligned to the Global Reporting Initiative’s (GRI) Sustainability Reporting Standards in accordance with their ‘Core’ option.

-An independent consultancy, Energetics, was engaged to assist with definitions of material boundaries and topics for this report in 2016, which were identified through consultation with the QIC GRE Executive Team and a number of relevant staff, as well as our investors via our Funds Management team.
+An independent consultancy firm, Energetics, was engaged to assist with definitions of material boundaries and topics for this report in 2016, which were identified through consultation with the QICGRE Executive Team and a number of relevant staff, as well as our investors via our Funds Management team.
 There have been no material changes to the report scope or boundaries since this process was undertaken.